Metacognition: Concepts and models

-Metacognitive control is an important skill in cognitive regulation, it is about focusing cognitive resources on relevant information.
+Metacognitive control is an important skill in cognitive regulation; it involves focusing cognitive resources on relevant information.
 Similarly, maintaining motivation to see a task to completion is also a metacognitive skill that is closely associated with the attentional control.
 The ability to become aware of distracting stimuli – both internal and external – and sustain effort over time also involves metacognitive or executive functions.
-Swanson (1990) found that metacognitive knowledge can compensate for IQ and lack of prior knowledge when comparing fifth and sixth grade students' problem solving.
+Swanson (1990) found that metacognitive knowledge can compensate for IQ and lack of prior knowledge when comparing fifth and sixth-grade students' problem-solving.
 Students with a better metacognition were reported to have used fewer strategies, but solved problems more effectively than students with poor metacognition, regardless of IQ or prior knowledge.

 A lack of awareness of one's own knowledge, thoughts, feelings, and adaptive strategies leads to inefficient control over them.
 Hence, metacognition is a necessary life skill that needs nurturing to improve one's quality of life.
 Maladaptive use of metacognitive skills in response to stress can strengthen negative psychological states and social responses, potentially leading to psychosocial dysfunction.
 Examples of maladaptive metacognitive skills include worry based on inaccurate cognitive conceptions, rumination, and hypervigilance.
 Continuous cycles of negative cognitive conceptions and the associated emotional burden often lead to negative coping strategies such as avoidance and suppression.
 These can foster pervasive learned helplessness and impair the formation of executive functions, negatively affecting an individual's quality of life.